- If you want to know how to boost WiFi signal strength and speed there are quite a few methods you can try.

 By using a simple WiFi analyzer app on your smartphone, like this one, you could determine if your router is set to use a wireless channel that’s too congested.

-If neighbouring wireless networks use the same WiFi band and channel you will experience congestion and low speeds.
+If neighboring wireless networks use the same WiFi band and channel you will experience congestion and low speeds.
 Most routers allow you to manually select a different WiFi channel.

 Try different channels and always test speeds.
 You may be able to find a less crowded wireless channel with ease.